-Water levels at Isle Lake have changed little since monitoring began in 1972 (data available until 2012).
+Water levels at Isle Lake have changed little since monitoring began in 1972 (data available until 2012; Figure 2).
 Between the historical maximum of 730.5 meters above sea level (m asl) in 1989 and the historical minimum of 729.2 m asl in 2010, water levels have only changed by 1.3 m (Figure 2).
 With a drainage basin area approximately 11 times the size of the lake, Isle Lake receives large amounts of input in the form of runoff.
 The Sturgeon River runs into Isle Lake from the West and exits the lake to the East, which then flows into neighbouring Lac St. Anne.
+Environment Canada data was available up to 2013 when Isle Lake measured an average of 729.8 m asl.

-Figure 2 - Water levels at Lake Isle measured in meters above sea level (m asl) from Eureka Beach.
-Data obtained from Environment Canada.
+Figure 2 - Water levels measured by Environment Canada for Lake Isle in meters above sea level (m asl).

-WATER CLARITY & SECCHI DEPTH:
+WATER CLARITY AND SECCHI DEPTH: